 Where to Try Vegan German Food in Berlin

-Last updated: May 17, 2024
+Last updated: August 28, 2024

 Sure, there’s plenty of vegan food in Berlin. . . and believe it or not there’s quite a bit of German food in Berlin too.
 But can you get vegan German food here?
 Of course!
-Just about every German restaurant will at minimum have sauerkraut, beer, and pretzels, however there are quite a few places in Berlin with even more to offer.
+Just about every German restaurant will at minimum have beer and pretzels, however, there are quite a few places in Berlin with even more to offer.
 So if you’re interested in ordering off the main menu rather than just relying on side salads and drinks, read on for the best vegan German food in Berlin.

 Ketels Curry

-This stand serves up some tasty Currywurst and Bratwurst, and offers a mix of vegan and non-vegan options.
+This stand serves up some tasty Currywurst and Bratwurst and offers a mix of vegan and non-vegan options.
 What I like about them is they have a few vegan sauces and sides so you’re not stuck with just ketchup!
 They’re one of the only places I’ve found that serves vegan Bratwurst im Brötchen (in a bread roll) and at just €3.80 it works out to be a pretty thrifty snack.
-When I visited I was recommended to add sauerkraut because “the vegan sausage is dry,” but I disagree, it was crispy on the outside and reasonably soft/moist within, very comparable to their non-vegan sausage.
-However, get the sauerkraut anyway — and add vegan aioli, green onion, and fried onions while you’re at it.
+When I visited I was recommended to add Sauerkraut because “the vegan sausage is dry,” but I disagree, it was crispy on the outside and reasonably soft/moist within, very comparable to their non-vegan sausage.
+However, get the Sauerkraut anyway — and add vegan aioli, green onion, and fried onions while you’re at it.

 Kottbusser Damm 1 | Kreuzberg